-FHFA increases maximum conforming loan limit
+FHFA increases maximum conforming loan limit for 2021

 As home prices increase, the Federal Housing Finance Agency is helping homebuyers keep pace with higher conforming loan limits.
 That’s the takeaway from the FHFA’s announcement on November 24th, and mirrors a similar increase by the federal agency in 2020.
 Starting in 2021, the baseline for single-unit home mortgages acquired by Fannie Mae and Freddie Mac will jump significantly, from $510,400 to $548,250 in most of the continental US.*

 The FHFA’s move is a direct response to the rising property values we’ve been seeing across the country.
 In their third quarter 2020 House Price Index report – also published on November 24— the FHFA estimated the average cost of a one-unit home in the U.S. increased by nearly 5.3% over the last year.* In accordance with the Housing and Economic Recovery Act, the conforming loan limit must be adjusted every year based on changes to average home prices.
 In addition to one-unit properties, the new limits include:

 - $702,000 for 2-unit properties

 - $848,500 for 3-unit properties

 - $1,054,500 for 4-unit properties

 Conforming loan limits are even higher in high-cost areas like Alaska, Hawaii, Guam and the Virgin Islands.
 While the exact number varies by county, the new baseline for a one-unit property in these parts of the country will be $822,375, with a four-unit maximum amount of $1,581,750.